uwindsorcss/documents/constitution.md

 The **Vice President** shall:
 1. Report to the President
-2. Maintain liaison between the Department of Computer Science and the Computer Science students regarding academic issues and policies.
-3. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
+2. Shall act in the place of the President, where conflicts prohibit the president from acting or the president is unable to act.
-4. Be responsible for managing student experience heads (i.e. Head of Technology, Career Advisor, and Head of Events).
+3. Be responsible for managing student experience heads (i.e., Head of Technology, Head of Student Affairs, and Head of Events).
-5. Act as a moderator on the Computer Science Discord.
+4. Act as a moderator on the Computer Science Discord.

 The **Treasurer** shall:
 1. Report to the President